anneglienke/challenge_DE_Germany_2022Q1/README.md

  - 'time_utc' - time field (%H:%i:%s) created from 'datetime' to facilitate time aggregations
  - 'median_sentiment' - represents the numeric 'median' field with text values such as 'positive','neutral','negative'.
 It was created to facilitate categorical analysis.

-Some fields not included in the BI Analysts query:
+Some fields were not included in the BI Analysts query:
  - '_sdc_batched_at', '_sdc_received_at', '_sdc_sequence', '_sdc_table_version' - these are added by Stitch to monitor the load, most likely not useful for BI Analysts.
  - 'last' - according to SentiCrypt documentation, "this is not very useful and primarily for debugging", so it's also most likely not useful for BI Analysts.